by Lady H

 “She didn't need to know about the boy you've been in love with for seventeen years?”

-Henry is shocked; there is so much wrong with that sentence.
+Henry's shocked at the amount of false statements in that sentence.
 “Okay, firstly, when I was two I wasn't in love with you, you idiot.
 And I wasn’t really in love with you in Primary school, either.
 Secondly, that's 'loved' past tense, not 'love' present tense – if I ever did love you last summer at all, and thirdly, no, she didn't need to know.”
-Henry is aware she is now raising her voice.
+Henry is aware she's raising her voice.
+The walls of the house are thin and she does not need their parents hearing this argument.

 God, the boy has some nerve.
 He is so full of himself!
 “My name is not Hennie anymore!
 Stop calling me that stupid pet name.
 I go by Henry now.”